Guest Speaker: Campbell Leith, Professor of Macroeconomics, University of Glasgow

 Venue: ESRI, Whitaker Square, Sir John Rogerson’s Quay, Dublin 2.

-The speaker will present a paper which evaluates how monetary and fiscal policies in the US have evolved since the 1950s up until the financial crisis.
+In this seminar series the speaker will present a paper which estimates how monetary and fiscal policy in the US have evolved since the 1950s until the financial crisis:

 Campbell Leith co-authored the paper with Xiaoshan Chen, University of Durham, and Eric M. Leeper, Indiana University and NBER.

-Campbell Leith is Professor of Macroeconomics at the University of Glasgow, joining in 1999.
+Campbell Leith is Professor of Macroeconomics at the University of Glasgow.
 He previously held research positions at the Universities of Exeter and Strathclyde.
-His research interests are in mainstream macroeconomics, with particular emphasis on monetary and fiscal policy issues.
-He has been appointed to Scotland’s fiscal council, the Scottish Fiscal Commission.
-He is an Associated Editor of the European Economic Review while he has held various editorial positions and has served on the last two RAE panels, the ESRC’s Grant Assessment Panel, and the Leverhulme Prize in Economics.
-His research has been published in leading peer-reviewed international journals such as Handbook of Macroeconomics, Economic Journal, Journal of Monetary Economics, Review of Economics and Statistics, Journal of Economic Theory, European Economic Review, Journal of Economics Dynamics and Control.
+His research interests are in mainstream macroeconomics, with particular emphasis on monetary and fiscal policy issues, which led to him being appointed to Scotland’s fiscal council, the Scottish Fiscal Commission.
+He has held various editorial positions and has served on the last two RAE panels, the ESRC’s Grant Assessment Panel, and the Leverhulme Prize in Economics.

 About the ESRI Seminar Series